-Fabry disease is a metabolic disorder that is part of a group known as lysosomal storage diseases.
-It causes fatty substances to build up in the blood and blood vessels.
-The buildup slows or blocks blood flow to the organs.
-It can cause problems in the skin, kidneys, heart, and nervous system.
+Fabry disease is a health problem that causes fatty materials to build up in the blood and blood vessels.
+The buildup slows or blocks blood flow to organs.

-Males who inherit the defective gene will have the disease.
+Males with the faulty gene will have the disease.
 Females who have a single copy of the gene are called carriers.
-Most will not develop any symptoms, but they can pass the gene to their offspring.
-However, some women do have symptoms.
-On occasion, women may be as severely affected as men.
+Most will not have any symptoms, but they can pass the gene to their children.
+Some women may be as affected as men.

-You will be asked about your symptoms and medical history.
+You will be asked about your symptoms and health history.
 A physical exam will be done.
-Diagnosis is usually made based on the symptoms listed above.
-A test to measure the alpha galactosidase-A enzyme or DNA test can confirm Fabry disease.
+Diagnosis is usually made based on symptoms.
+Your blood may be tested.
+This can confirm the disease.

-The kidneys may be damaged from blood flow problems.
-They may require:
+The kidneys may be harmed from blood flow problems.
+They may need:

 Fabry Support and Information Group

 Fabry disease.
 EBSCO DynaMed Plus website.
 Available at:http://www.dynamed.com/topics/dmp~AN~T114633/Fabry-disease.
 Updated March 9, 2017.
 Accessed July 2, 2018.

 Martins AM, D’Almeida V, Kyosen SO, et al. Guidelines to diagnosis and monitoring of Fabry disease and review of treatment experiences.
 J Pediatrics.
 2009;155(4 Suppl):S19-S31.

 NINDS Fabry disease information page.
 National Institute of Neurological Disorders and Stroke website.
 Available at: https://www.ninds.nih.gov/disorders/all-disorders/fabry-disease-information-page.
 Accessed July 2, 2018.